Hats are popular right now so why not add this inexpensive and fun item to your wardrobe.

 The beret is the quickest way to give your outfit a French chic vibe.

-French Chic is a stylish-unique look with a nod to the classic.
+French Chic is a classic look with a nod to the stylish-unique.
 Think old black-and-white spy thrillers or window-shopping on a stylish Parisian boulevard.

 You’ll need to keep the beret relatively flat and angle it just so.
 The flatter and the more tilted to one side you wear a beret, the more stylish it looks.